This Help File Page was last Modified on 10/16/2022

 4.Sales, Secondary Sales

 5.Expenses, Secondary Expenses

-•Account Divisions represent the General Types of Financial Transactions that will be posted to the General Ledger Accounts (all of which have an associated Account Division), and so these Financial Transactions will be properly characterize, and positioned within your Company's Financial Statements, with the Values (Balances) they hold.
+•Account Divisions represent the General Types of Financial Transactions that will be posted to the General Ledger Accounts (each of which is assigned to a Group and therefore has an associated Account Division), and so these Financial Transactions will be properly characterize, and positioned within your Company's Financial Statements, with the Values (Balances) they hold.